nice-digital/global-nav/README.md

 #### Production build

-Run `npm run build -- --env.version=1.2.3` to create a production build, where 1.2.3 is any version you want.
+Run `npm run build -- --env version=1.2.3` to create a production build, where 1.2.3 is any version you want.
 This creates a build into the _dist_ folder and is what is used to deploy to the CDN.

-> We pass in a version argument (`--env.version=X`), because we assume this step will be run by TeamCity.
+> We pass in a version argument (`--env version=X`), because we assume this step will be run by TeamCity.
 TC (and the NuGet packages we push to Octo) have different versioning schemes from npm packages - build numbers produced by TeamCity aren't valid version numbers that can be used in package.json e.g. a build number of 1.2.3.4-r2a3d4f.

 ### IDE